emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/15-vector-when-data-dont-line-up-crs.md

 - [Official PROJ library documentation](https://proj4.org/)
 - [More information on the proj4 format.](https://proj.maptools.org/faq.html)
 - [A fairly comprehensive list of CRSs by format.](https://spatialreference.org)
-- To view a list of datum conversion factors type:
-  `sf_proj_info(type = "datum")` into the R console.
-However, the results would depend on the underlying version of the PROJ library.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Reproject Vector Data or No?

-We saw in [an earlier episode](03-raster-reproject-in-r/) that when working with raster data in different CRSs, we needed to convert all objects to the same CRS.
+We saw in [an earlier episode](11-raster-reproject-in-r/) that when working with raster data in different CRSs, we needed to convert all objects to the same CRS.
 We can do the same thing with our vector data - however, we don't need to!
 When using the `ggplot2` package, `ggplot` automatically converts all